ibm-cloud-docs/discovery-data/backup-restore.md

 - 2.2.1 to 4.0.x
 - 2.2.0 to 4.0.x

 You can do an in-place upgrade from one 4.0.x version to a later 4.0.y version as an alternative to following the procedures in this topic.
-For more information, see [Upgrading Watson Discovery to a newer 4.0 refresh](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson-version-40){: external}.
+For more information, see [Upgrading Watson {{site.data.keyword.discoveryshort}} to a newer 4.0 refresh](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson-version-40){: external}.
 {: note}

-If you plan to backup and restore an entire Cloud Pak for Data instance by using the Cloud Pak for Data OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must apply a patch before you start the backup.
-The patch stops Discovery from preventing the utility from completing successfully.
+If you plan to backup and restore an entire {{site.data.keyword.icp4dfull_notm}} instance by using the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must apply a patch before you start the backup.
+The patch stops {{site.data.keyword.discoveryshort}} from preventing the utility from completing successfully.

 1. Download the `wd-aux-br-patch.zip` file from the [Watson Developer Cloud Github](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/discovery-data/2.2.0/wd-aux-br-patch.zip) repository.
 1. Extract the `wd-aux-br-patch.yaml` file from the ZIP file.